 Raw almond milk

 Much of our milk, both nut milk and dairy have been heated and lose many of the vital nutrients, leaving us lacking.
 Now we do have raw goats milk here on the homestead.
-However we consume both raw almond milk as well as goats milk.
+However, we consume both raw almond milk as well as goats milk.
 For those who do not have access to raw dairy, or a milk cow or goat as part of the family, then what?

 Making your own almond milk is actually really simple, all that is needed is raw almonds, dates, filtered water and a blender.
 Soak about 1 cup of almonds overnight.
-Then the next morning add 6 cups of water the soaked almonds, 4-5 dates blend that on a purée setting, strain through cheese cloth and voilà.
+Then the next morning add 6 cups of water the soaked almonds, 4-5 dates blend that on a purée setting, strain through cheesecloth and voilà.
 Raw almond milk.
 Almonds are high in magnesium, which helps with that pesky restless leg syndrome, so many get during pregnancy.
 Plus the dates are known to help aid the labor process (easier & faster labor process) score!
-Anyway you cut it, switching to raw almond milk is a win (heck you can even do this with other nuts!)
+Any way you cut it, switching to raw almond milk is a win (heck you can even do this with other nuts!)

 Fermented foods are kind of my new most favorite health food item.
 We have been in the process of learning the art of fermenting different veggies.
 Fermented foods are packed full of pre and probiotics, which greatly increase the strength of our immune system and overall health.
 Many fermented veggies you can find to buy are considered raw, meaning they were not heated to a point where nutrients get killed off.
 This is not the same with many canned veggie options.
-There are many forms of fermented or cultured foods Kefir, kombucha, fermented veggies, sourdough in fact I like to pin many of these different raw foods to a healthy foods board on Pinterest!
-There are also some amazing website based solely for this here are a few of my favorites here and here.
+There are many forms of fermented or cultured foods Kefir, kombucha, fermented veggies, sourdough, in fact, I like to pin many of these different raw foods to a healthy foods board on Pinterest!
+There is also some amazing website based solely for this here are a few of my favorites here and here.

 I have been testing myself and I have realized if I eat fermented foods or veggies before the rest of a meal I generally do not feel nearly as hungry.
 Getting the nutrients my body is looking for is leaving it so it craves less overall.